callmeblaze/book_management/README.md

 }
 ```

-#### Pytest
-As a bonus, a Test directory has been created to handle test data.

 ### Deployment
 The project is deployed to an AWS EC2 instance.
 GitHub Actions is used for Continuous Integration and Deployment.